simplertasks/aicommandscript/docs/hackernoon.md

 ## Build an AI App with 20 lines of Markdown

-Paste Markdown text into ChatGPT.
+Paste a special version of  Markdown text into ChatGPT.
 Get a working AI app back.

 **AICS (AI Command Script)** is an open-source, MIT-licensed format that lets you describe AI apps using simple, human-readable blocks.
 Think of it as *Markdown for AI apps* — you define setup, flow, logic, and templates, and the AI executes it directly.